iamxpy/SimpleDB/README.md

 http://blog.csdn.net/ghsau/article/details/43762027 (Chinese version)

-It is recommended to read this article when implementing `join` operator in project 2.
+You can learn common join algorithms from these articles when implementing `join` operator in project 2.

 4.